 - Lemon press for a citrus kick on avocado toast, salads, and in ice water.

 - Salad spinner for crisp, crunchy salad greens.

 - Meat shredder claws for crockpot salsa chicken tacos.

 - Mandolin for trying fun recipes, like zucchini lasagna.
 Also love this affordable handheld version.

 - Digital steamer for fast protein and vegetables using one appliance.

-How are you making your 2019 healthy?
+How are you prepping for a healthy year?
 I’m always looking for new ideas, and I’d love to hear in the comments or on Instagram!